Plant Cultivation Information for the following Plants:

 In this Column:

 Moonflower and Jimson Weed are the most well known Daturas.
-Since Datura is plentiful in throughout Europe and the Americas, it has a long history of psychoactive use.
-Its main component is the alkaloid atropine, an excellent remedy for asthma, but toxic in high doses.
+Since Datura is plentiful throughout Europe and the Americas, it has a long history of psychoactive use.
+Its main component is the alkaloid atropine, an excellent remedy for asthma, motion sickness and poisonous nerve gas, but itself is toxic in high doses.
 This genus has nine to 15+ species ranging from annuals to perennials, all with upright, trumpet-shaped flowers and green, oblong seed pods covered in long, sharp spikes.
 The plant was used by European gypsies, shaman from many indigenous peoples worldwide including the Aztecs, was mentioned in the Kama Sutra, and has been used widely in witchcraft.
-The weed “poisoned” a group of British soldiers in Jamestown.
-Night blooming and moth pollinated, the Daturas are easy to cultivate.
+The common weed “poisoned” a group of British soldiers in Jamestown.
+Night blooming and moth pollinated, the Daturas are easy to cultivate and grow.

 Common names: Jimson Weed, Moonflower.